General

 Visibility as the Backbone of Execution

 Speed without visibility inevitably leads to breakdowns.
-In high-performing fulfillment networks, every order is tracked in real time from dispatch to delivery.
+In high-performing quick commerce fulfillment networks, every order is tracked in real time from dispatch to delivery.

 This visibility enables accurate, continuously updated ETAs and allows organizations to proactively manage exceptions.
 Customers are informed of delays before they occur, rather than after the fact, creating a more transparent and trustworthy experience.